 Acknowledging exceptional performance and expertise

-The recognition by the scientific community and other stakeholders affirms the high quality of Livermore’s work and innovative spirit.
-The awards on these pages showcase the efforts of the Laboratory’s talented staff.
+Recognition from the scientific community and other stakeholders affirms the high quality of Livermore’s work and innovative spirit.
+The awards listed on these pages showcase the efforts of the Laboratory’s talented staff.

 Professional Society Fellows and Seniors